MeerMusik/LinuxScripts/README.md

 /usr/include/glib-2.0/glib/gmacros.h:823:46: note: in definition of macro 'G_STATIC_ASSERT' 823 | #define G_STATIC_ASSERT(expr) static_assert (expr, "Expression evaluates to false")

-1. Install the Lib32 Variant of GLIB2
+1. Install the Lib32-GLIB2
-2. Make sure all GLIB2 Dependencies are installed as Lib32 Variants as well
+2. Make sure all Lib32-GLIB2 Dependencies are installed as Lib32 Variants as well

 Additional Hints for building X86 Libraries on a X86_64 PC:
 Ultimate++ requires specific Libraries like GTK3 and its Dependencies.
 Make sure that you have all the Lib32 Variants of the required Libraries installed!